judy.legal

 Judgement

-AYOOLA, JSC (Delivered the Leading Judgment):- Of the several issues raised by this appeal the central issue is whether a medical practitioner is guilty of infamous conduct when in deference to the patient's religious objection to blood transfusion, he failed either to adopt such course of treatment; terminate his medical contract or refer the patient to another health institution or another medical doctor.
+AYOOLA, JSC (Delivering the Leading Judgment): Of the several issues raised by this appeal the central issue is whether a medical practitioner is guilty of infamous conduct when in defence to the patient's religious objection to blood transfusion, he failed either to adopt such course of treatment; or, terminate his medical contract; or refer the patient to another health institution or another medical doctor.

-"And I will turn my face against anyone, whether an Israelite or a foreigner living among you, who eats blood in any form.
+"And I will turn my face against anyone, whether an Israelite or a foreigner living among you who eats blood in any form.
 I will excommunicate him from his people.
-For the life of the flesh is in the blood, and I have given you the blood to sprinkle …
+For the life of the flesh is in the blood, and I have given you the blood to sprin…

 There's more.
 Sign in to continue reading